-Related Links for State Parks in Huron County Michigan
+Related Links for State Parks in Huron County, Michigan

 Port Crescent State Park – Port Crescent State Park is one of the largest state parks in southern Michigan.
 Located at the tip of Michigan’s “thumb” along three miles of sandy shoreline of Lake Huron Saginaw Bay, the park offers excellent fishing, canoeing, hiking, cross-country skiing, birding, and hunting opportunities.

-8 Secrets of Sleeper State Park – Did you know you can buy a latte or mango smoothie at Sleeper?
+15 Things You Should Know About Sleeper State Park – Did you know you can buy a latte or mango smoothie at Sleeper?
 You can also privately camp on the beach of the park.
 We found several secrets that not too many folks are aware of about one of the Thumb region’s favorite parks.

 Play on the Shores of A Michigan Beach – Huron County Michigan is an ideal spot to find your favorite family getaway.
 With the ability to enjoy a sunrise or sunset on over 90 miles of Lake Huron shoreline.
 With two large state parks, Sleeper and Port Crescent and over ten public county beaches, three are plenty of places to play and picnic.